docdoob/Ada-on-RPi0/README.md

    /src/i-raspberry_pi.ads

    /src/i-cache__armv7.adb

+The following file has been removed from the libraries a-elcha.ads

 The following files are modified and form part of the build process:

       /install.py